 If you do not receive an initial response from us within two weeks, please follow-up via phone at 605-343-3141.

 Online Letter of Inquiry

-You will start by submitting a Letter of Inquiry (LOI) in our online system.
+If elegibility is approved, you may need to start by submitting a Letter of Inquiry (LOI) in our online system.
 The LOI will be reviewed by our Board of Directors.
 You will be promptly notified of approval or denial of your LOI.
 If your LOI is accepted, you will be directed to complete a grant application.

 The entire process can take several months so consider this when submitting your request.

 Following approval of the LOI, you will proceed to the grant application phase.
 The application includes a variety of questions, and you will be required to upload necessary financial documentation.
 The application will be reviewed and you will be contacted as needed to provide additional information and answer questions.
 A site visit may be required during your application process.
 Once the application has been reviewed, you will be promptly notified of approval or denial of your grant application.

 The Board of Directors reserves the right to accept or deny any request at their discretion.

 Grant reporting is a requirement for all grant awards.
 Report expectations vary depending on the nature and size of the grant and will be discussed with grantee as needed.
 Grant reports must be received and approved from the grantee before the Foundation will consider future requests.